 Starting as a small disorganized group with the common interest of seeing obscure creature features once a month, the Cavalcade has evolved into a... slightly larger group of people with the common interest of seeing obscure creature features once a month.
 Now we want to share that common interest with you.

 Thursday March 20th, 2008

 Wandering the floor of the office building in which I spend way too much of my life, I start pondering what to do for the weekend.
 By this point, I've been at the job long enough to finally become used to the strange Sunday-Thursday evening schedule, even to the point where I look forward to having Friday off to myself, what with the rest of the workforce all at their jobs, leaving me to slack off in peace.
+Also sometimes I plan to remodel my home using this useful reference.
 Then on Saturday I can actually spend time with my friends with the normal weekends.
 However, this particular weekend had a bit of a wrinkle to it.
 Easter.